UK Parliament to hold virtual debates amid virus lockdown

 Dozens of British lawmakers, advisers, civil servants and journalists have had coronavirus symptoms, likely contracted in the cramped precincts of Parliament and other government buildings.

 Johnson spent a week in the hospital, including three nights in intensive care, after contracting the virus.
-The 55-year-old leader is recuperating in the countryside, and there is no word on when he will be healthy enough to return.
+The 55-year-old leader is recuperating in the countryside, and there is no word on when he will return to work.
+He spoke Tuesday to President Donald Trump, and told the U.S. leader “he is feeling better and on the road to recovery,” the White House said.

 Opponents are attacking Johnson’s Conservative government over a lack of testing for the virus, shortages of protective equipment for medical workers and an elusive strategy for ending the lockdown.